alecchung/alecchung.github.io/README.md

 # My Creative Projects

 My Portfolio website itself is a full stack project, with backend support from Sanity.
-Beside that, I have four other projects, small and big:
+Besides that, I have four other projects, small and big:

 ## Todo List